BriianPowell/k3s-collective/README.md

 - [ ] [Nextcloud](https://github.com/nextcloud/server)
 - [ ] [Scrutiny](https://github.com/AnalogJ/scrutiny) - **find alternative** as this is not compatible with k8s
 - [ ] [Gotify](https://github.com/gotify/server) - **find alternative** as is not possible with iOS
+- [ ] CrowdSec - maybe worth looking into

 ## Helpful References